Turanchoks/use-axios-request/README.md

   return <div>{data}</div>;
 };
 ```
-It will cause an infinite loop because `useAxiosRequest` will get a new object after every render.
+It causes an infinite loop because `useAxiosRequest` gets a new object on every render.
 You have two options to fix it:

-1) carry out your config in constant out of a Component
+1) move the config outside the component
 ```js
 const CONFIG = {
   url: '/api',